Does your child hate learning to read?

 Just read aloud.
 We all know it.
 Reading aloud begets readers. …. ….
 Eventually.

 I want to end this post, by saying I am not a literacy professional.
 I know many parents may not agree with my mostly hands-off strategy.
 To be perfectly honest, I’m pretty sure I’ll change my approach as my son’s attitude changes.
 We all know kids love to change their opinions daily!
-Right now my goal is to increase New Kid’s desire to learn to read, without stressing either of us out.
+Right now my goal is to increase my son’s desire to learn to read, without stressing either of us out.

 Books to try: